How is the housing market now in terms of the numbers?

 Inventory:

-The number of available homes ticked up about 1.4% in March.
-The four counties collectively have about 200 more homes for sale compared to February.
-That’s still down about 14.4% compared to last year, so inventory is still very low.
+The number of available homes ticked up in August.
+The four counties collectively have a little over 400 more homes for sale now compared to July.
+That’s six months in a row of increasing inventory, and it’s up about 17% compared to last year.
+However, this is still much lower than pre-pandemic levels.

 Time on market:

-The pace of home sales picked up in March as the median time on the market dropped a couple of days.
-About half of the homes in the region sold in 19 days or fewer.
-This is a lot faster than the pace we saw last March, when the median time on market was about 29 days.
+The pace of home sales slowed just a hair in August, but most homes aren’t sitting a long time.
+About half of the homes in the region sold in 15 days or fewer.
+This is a little slower than the pace a year ago when half the homes sold in 13 days or fewer.

 Supply from sellers vs. demand from buyers: